Intertidal Field Research

 Community Science Investigations (CSI-Maine):

 In 2018, DEI began a collaboration with several Maine environmental-based non-profits to increase knowledge of current clam recruitment across Maine’s coast by using simple testing methods developed by DEI.
-Like the other place-based intertidal research DEI conducts, CSI – Maine also assists municipal shellfish programs to be aware of the relative rates of clam recruitment, growth, or predation across the coastline they manage.
+Like other place-based intertidal research DEI conducts, CSI-Maine assists municipal shellfish programs by providing data on the relative rates of clam recruitment, growth, or predation across the coastline they manage.

 The information acquired through this educational collaboration using an experimental approach to data collection can assist communities in deciding where and how best to take protective action against predators.

 DEI’s 2010 NSF Funded Education Program Field Research

 One of our earliest K-12 marine research projects focused on growth and survival of cultured soft-shell clam juveniles in the towns of:

 – East Machias

 It involved students from the Bay Ridge Elementary School in Cutler, Washington Academy in East Machias, Jonesport Elementary, Beals Elementary, and Jonesport-Beals High School.
 A total of 250 students and 17 teachers participated in the project.

 We approached the research project by asking a question: